sj-omscs/6210-exam-1/Exam.md

 ---

-The purpose of multiple hardware threads in each core is to ensure efficient utilization of the single processor pipeline available to each core.
-If a hardware thread has to perform a long latency operation, e.g., miss in the last level cache (LLC) causing the processor to go off-chip to fetch the missing access from the memory (which can take 100 or more CPU cycles), the hardware can switch to another hardware thread.
+Hardware threads allow better utilization of a physical CPU.
+When a thread is blocked, for example due to a page fault, the CPU can switch to another thread while waiting for the page fault to be handled.

 ### 3.g.2